Advertisement

 What to Do in Downtown Gilroy

 Back in downtown, take a self-guided historic walking tour that leads past 19th-century buildings, as well as a number of structures designed by noted California architect W.H.
 Weeks.
-Among his Gilroy landmarks is the 1922 Milias Hotel, once a destination for such celebrities as Clark Gable and now home to the Milias Restaurant, popular for its BLT Benedict at brunch and lamb chops at dinner.
-OD’s Kitchen is another popular spot thanks to classics such as biscuits and gravy, country fried steak, and blueberry pancakes.
+History buffs can admire the façade of the 1922 Milias Hotel, once a destination for such celebrities as Clark Gable (it's currently an apartment complex).
+OD’s Kitchen is a popular spot to refuel, thanks to classics such as biscuits and gravy, country fried steak, and blueberry pancakes.
+The Veterans Memorial Park and adjacent walking paths offer a welcoming downtown green space.
+Don’t miss specialty boutique stores, art studios, and seasonal events like farmers markets that can be found along 7th Street.

 Featured Gilroy